DevMountain/react-assessment/README.md

 ### Summary

 In this assessment, we will add `Redux` into the project.
+We'll use redux to keep track of tasks, add new tasks, and delete tasks.

 <b> Insert pictures/giphies here for reference </b>